tarwn/lessthandot-hugo/blogs/content/posts/2012-10-04-getting-remote-disk-information-with.md

   - wmi

 ---
 A couple of weeks ago someone asked me why they should upgrade to MS SQL Server 2012.
 I named a bunch of reasons and only remembered afterwards that the possibility to use Windows Server Core could also be a surplus.
 Just 2 days later this [Case for Core][1] post from Jeremiah Peschka ([blog][2] | [twitter][3]) made me realize there was a lot of work for me before I could say that running MS SQL Server 2012 on Windows Server Core.
 I already read the book [Microsoft SQL Server 2008 Administration with Windows PowerShell][4] and reviewed it [here][5].So I decided to try to avoid the usage of Remote Desktop as much as possible and finally start to use PowerShell on a daily basis.
 One of the first things I needed to do was the restore of a database on another server.
-So before I could start the restore I needed to check the servers&#8217; disk configuration and available space.
-So let&#8217;s see how to do this with PowerShell.
+So before I could start the restore I needed to check the servers' disk configuration and available space.
+So let's see how to do this with PowerShell.

 To get information about disks we use the win32_logicaldisk wmiobject and with the -computer parameter we specify our server name: